Jennifer Aniston & Justin Theroux Announce Their Separation

 According to a joint statement to E!
 News, Jennifer Aniston and Justin Theroux are officially separating.
 The pair married in August of 2015.

 In their official statement to E!
-News, the couple expressed a desire to get ahead of any potential rumours about the end of their relationship.
+News, the couple expressed a desire to get ahead of any potential rumors about the end of their relationship.
 They stressed a desire to maintain their friendship.

 "In an effort to reduce any further speculation, we have decided to announce our separation.
 This decision was mutual and lovingly made at the end of last year," said the E!
 News statement.
 "We are two best friends who have decided to part ways as a couple, but look forward to continuing our cherished friendship."